shadowcatzero/fractal/README.md

 ![screenshot image here](screenshot.png)

-This is a mandelbrot set arbitaray precision fractal viewer written for fun bc they look cool.
+This is a mandelbrot set viewer written for fun bc it looks weird and cool to me.

 ## Features

-- kind of infinite zoom in; wgsl buffers & shader arrays are the software limit, ignoring VRAM
+- Kind of infinite zoom in; wgsl, your VRAM, and your patience are the limiting factors
+- GPU based; not very optimized, but fast enough to be comfortable for relatively deep zooms
-- does not stop iterating; can look ugly when it's noisy, but doesn't hide anything from you (given enough time)
+- Does not stop iterating; can look noisy when dense, but doesn't "hide" detail from you (given enough time)
+- Real time movement controls for easy exploration
-- snapshot feature for movement & zoom sanity when you're trying to go somewhere specific, needed because it resets the texture every time you move or zoom in
+- Snapshot feature for movement & zoom sanity when you're trying to go somewhere specific, needed because it resets the texture every time you move or zoom in
-- The color function just rotates the hue as the iterations go up, from red to green to blue and back to red
+- The color is hue rotated as the iterations go up, from red to green to blue and back to red; not the most pleasant looking, but shows you a lot of detail which is the focus

 ## Controls

  - WASD for movement
- - scroll to zoom
+ - Scroll to zoom
  - Q to take a snapshot

 Snapshots will copy the current texture and let you view it as the new one generates, which is very important for your sanity when you zoom in really far; the undecided regions will be replaced with a darkened version of your snapshot, so you can still know where you are and move around.